We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The goal is to identify and address problems in the family.
 These issues could be emotional, psychological, or behavioral.

-According to family systems theory, changes in one family member will influence changes in other parts of the family.
+According to family systems theory, changes in one family member

 - developing healthy boundaries

 - defining someone’s role within the family

 - providing strength and coping tools for family members

 Research from 2019 suggests that family therapy effectively addresses issues with children, including:

 - offending behavior

 - conflicts between siblings